stevana/deterministic-scheduler/README.md

 In my previous
 [post](https://stevana.github.io/the_sad_state_of_property-based_testing_libraries.html),
-we had a look at how to mechanically derive parallel tests that can uncover race conditions from a sequential (single-threaded) fake (think more elaborate test double than a mock).
+we had a look at how to mechanically derive parallel tests that can uncover race conditions from a sequential fake[^1].

 One of the nice things about the approach is that it's a black-box testing technique, i.e. it doesn't require the user to change the